martinezjosei/weather-app-springboot/README.md

 ## Demo
 Try `/weather?city=Sydney` once it's running.
-I will default to 'Melbourne' if no city is entered.
+It will default to 'Melbourne' if no city is entered.
 Units are set to metric.

 ## Trade-offs